Thanush2412/50-projects-of-HTML-CSS-JS/README.md

 - Learn about the Web Speech API and browser audio capabilities.
 - Technologies: HTML, CSS, JavaScript, Web Speech API.

-### 32. Attendance Pie Chart
+### 32. Drag and Drop File Uploader
-- Display a pie chart showing attendance statistics.
+- Create a modern file upload interface with drag and drop functionality.
+- Learn about the Drag and Drop API and File API.
+- Implement file type validation, progress indicators, and preview thumbnails.
-- Technologies: HTML, CSS, JavaScript, Chart.js.
+- Technologies: HTML, CSS, JavaScript.

 ### 33. Voice Notes Recorder
 - Record and playback voice notes.